-Legal Services Regulatory Authority
+About the Legal Services Regulatory Authority

-The Legal Services Regulatory Authority, the LSRA, was established under the Legal Services Regulation Act 2015 ("the Act") as the new and independent statutory body responsible for the regulation of the provision of legal services by legal practitioners (both solicitors and barristers) and for ensuring the maintenance and improvement of standards in the provision of such services in the State.
-The LSRA has a number of other functions, which are summarised below, and applicants should refer to the 2015 Act for full details.
+The Legal Services Regulatory Authority (LSRA) is an independent public body established under the Legal Services Regulation Act 2015 as amended (the Act).
+It is responsible for the regulation of the provision of legal services by legal practitioners (both solicitors and barristers) and for ensuring the maintenance and improvement of standards in the provision of legal services.

+The Authority has a number of functions which are set out below.
+Applicants should refer to the Act for full details.
+The Authority was established on 1 October 2016.